 The Finance Department's Drop Deadlines are different than the University's.
-The Finance DROP deadline is Friday, January 24th, 2014.
+The Finance DROP deadline is Thursday, January 22nd, 2015.
 Should you decide to drop a Finance course, you must do so through Penn In Touch prior to the Finance Department's drop deadline.
 If you drop a Finance course that is full after the department deadline you will receive a "W" on your transcript.
-Further, if you drop FNCE 203 after January 24th, you will need to provide written consent from all your team members.